Close Menu

 Mountain Lion Encounters

 Mountain lions are also present in the park, and visitors should be aware of the risks.
 Mountain lions are generally shy and avoid human contact, but visitors should still take necessary precautions.
 If a mountain lion encounter occurs, visitors should remain calm and follow park guidelines.
-(See Also: Watts Towers Safe To Visit?
-Discover The Truth)
+(See Also: Turkmenistan Safe to Visit?
+Is It Worth The Risk)

 Snake Bites